-This is a Consolidator grant of the second edition of the FIS Grant, which is considered to be the Italian version of the European ERC Grant.
+This is a Consolidator grant of the FIS Grant, which is considered to be the Italian version of the European ERC Grant.

 HUMATH — Humanizing Mathematical Knowledge: Fallibility, Technology, Know-How